-Radionuclide therapy is a type of brachytherapy, an internal radiation therapy for cancer.
-Also called radioisotope therapy, it uses radioactive medicines targeted to specific cancer cells.
+Radionuclide therapy is a type of internal radiation therapy given by infusion or intravenous injection (IV) for certain cancers.
+Sometimes called radioisotope or radioisotope therapy, it uses radioactive medicines targeted to specific cancer cells.
 Targeting the cancer cells helps reduce potential side effects.

-Taken by mouth or intravenous injection, radionuclide therapy is a systemic treatment, which means it flows through the bloodstream and affects the entire body.
+Taken by intravenous injection or infusion, radionuclide therapy is a systemic treatment, which means it flows through the bloodstream and affects the entire body.
 It kills specific primary cancer cells.

 A unique feature of radionuclide therapy is it also kills any metastatic cancer cells that may have spread to other parts of the body without harming healthy tissue.